Daniel-Peace/TBD-chat/hello-world/EVERYTHING_WE_LEARNED.md

 This document will be a place to put anything we learn in the development process, for future reference.

+First steps:

+1. Install Bun globally (I used Homebrew, `$ brew install oven-sh/bun/bun`)
+2. Use Bun to automatically install all dependencies with `$ bun install` from the `hello-world/` directory

 ## Node files

 Package.json, package-lock.json, and node_modules/ are all used for the Node.js configuration.
 (They are also used by other JavaScript runtimes/package managers, such as Yarn and Bun)